padurean/square-composer/README.md

 Just add a new `Transformation` to the `ro.purecore.squarecomposer.Transformations.definitions` list.

-TIP: Use an existing instantiation one as blueprint - code should be self-explanatory.
+TIP: Use an existing one as blueprint - code should be self-explanatory.